solvialab/infragate-landing/docs/readme.md

 Available on the cluster detail page once the cluster is running.
 The default download is a universal kubeconfig with an embedded per-user ServiceAccount token, so users only need `kubectl` — no OCI CLI, local OCI config, or plugins.
 The explicit `/kubeconfig-oci` endpoint remains available for power users who prefer OCI CLI exec auth.

+> **Network reachability still applies.** The universal kubeconfig solves authentication, not routing.
+The user's machine and the Infragate runner must be able to reach the OKE Kubernetes API on TCP/6443.
+The recommended no-DRG/no-LPG model is a public OKE API endpoint restricted to Infragate runner and company VPN/corporate CIDRs.
+A future in-cluster agent removes the direct endpoint requirement.

 ```bash
 export KUBECONFIG=~/oke-myname-cluster-kubeconfig.yaml
 kubectl get nodes